hashicorp/packer-plugin-vsphere/.web-docs/components/post-processor/vsphere/README.md

 <!-- Code generated from the comments of the Config struct in post-processor/vsphere/post-processor.go; DO NOT EDIT MANUALLY -->

+- `datastore` (string) - The name of the vSphere datastore to place the virtual machine.
+  Mutually exclusive with `datastore_cluster`.

+- `datastore_cluster` (string) - The name of the vSphere datastore cluster to place the virtual machine.
+  When specified, Storage DRS will automatically select the optimal datastore.
+  Mutually exclusive with `datastore`.

 - `disk_mode` (string) - The disk format of the target virtual machine.
 One of `thin`, `thick`,

 - `esxi_host` (string) - The fully qualified domain name or IP address of the ESX host to upload the